cvxluo/cvxluo/README.md

 Hi!
 I'm Charlie Luo.

 I'm currently a software engineer at [Streamline](https://streamlineclimate.com/), where I help customers find, understand, and win government funding.
-Before that, I studied at Georgia Tech, graduating with degrees in computer science and mathematics.
+Before that, I studied at Georgia Tech, where I graduated with degrees in computer science and mathematics.

 I got my start in hackathons, and I've attended and organized a number of events.
 I was a director at HexLabs, where I ran [HackGT](https://hack.gt/), and in high school I ran [hackPHS](https://hackphs.tech/).
 My old projects are on [Devpost](https://devpost.com/charliexluo).